-- One-to-one counsalling sessions Place27alk: short sessions during lunch and break Short-term group work and whole class work: on particular issues such as friendship, self-esteam, confidence and bullying. - A Place for Parents: free and confideratial courselling for parents, grandparents and carers of children who are support by PlaceZBe - Parent Partnership: Support sessions for parents and carers of children receiving one-to- - PlaceZThink: Teachers and school staff are offered consultation to develop practical approaches that enable them to support children more effectively.
+- · One-to-one counselling session - Place2Talk: short sessions during lunch and break Short-term group work and whole class work: on particular issues such as friendship, self- - esteem, confidence and bullying.

+A Place for Parents: free and confidential counselling for parents, grandparents and carers of children who are support by Place2Be - ions for parents and carers of children receiving one-to .
+Parent Partnership: Support seone counselling - Place2Think: Teachers and school staff are offered consultation to develop practical approaches that enable them to support children more effectively.